Horlawhumy-dev/dukka_ecommerce/README.md

 ### CELERY Tasks CONFIG

-I used [Railway](https://railway.app) for deployment.
-They do not provided ssh access into the deployment server.
-So, I could not run the following celery command to spin up the worker and scheduler in production.
-However, this has been tested locally and it works very fine.

 Note: You can as well follow this [article](https://www.nickmccullum.com/celery-django-periodic-tasks/) for the celery configuration.

 Then, these commands could be run in separate terminal to see payment reoccurrence in acction.